yungshenglu/grpc-practice/src/tutorials/python/2_basic/README.md

 1. Run the gRPC server, which will listen on port `50051`
     ```bash
+    # Make sure your current directory is "./2_basic/route_guide/"
     $ python route_guide_server.py
     ```
 2. Run the client in another terminal
     ```bash
+    # Make sure your current directory is "./2_basic/route_guide/"
     $ python route_guide_client.py
     ```